cube-js/cube/docs/content/Deployment/Overview.md

 ![](https://cubedev-blog-images.s3.us-east-2.amazonaws.com/4f6d753e-77d2-4d46-964f-8d2512ff9a18.png)

-**API instances** are processing incoming API requests and quering either Cube Store for pre-aggregated data or connected database(s) for raw data. **Refresh Worker** builds and refreshes pre-aggregations in the background. **Cube Store** ingests pre-aggregations built by Refresh Worker and responds to queries from
+**API instances** process incoming API requests and query either Cube Store for pre-aggregated data or connected database(s) for raw data. **Refresh Worker** builds and refreshes pre-aggregations in the background. **Cube Store** ingests pre-aggregations built by Refresh Worker and responds to queries from